 Pre-School Class

-Dr. Montessori described the three to six year old child as having an “absorbent mind.”
+Dr. Montessori best described the three to six year old child as having an “absorbent mind.”
 She believed that children ages three to six to have “intense mental activity” which ultimately translates into a need to process and learn as much new information through their environment as possible.
-The preschool classroom is the next natural learning extension after the toddler classroom; where students are building upon their knowledge foundation.
-During this time, the child is consciously learning through purposeful work in an attractively prepared environment where their cognitive, social and emotional skills are developing.
+The preschool classroom is the next learning extension after the toddler classroom; whereby students build upon their knowledge foundation.
+The three to six year old child is consciously learning through purposeful work in an attractively prepared environment where important cognitive, social and emotional skills are developing.
 Students move freely around the classroom and choose personal work based on whether they are ready for it.
 The Montessori classroom provides the correct amount of structure, freedom and guidance for students to excel at their own cognitive pace.

-Pre-School students focus on mastering these important skills:
+Pre-School Class students focus on mastering these important skills:

-• Building upon concentration span, following-through to complete a task in a reasonably allotted time (5 -10 minutes)
+• Building upon concentration span, follow-through and complete a task in a reasonable time (5 -10 minutes)

 • Development of social maturity, self-control and empathy for others